tommoor/electron-lets-move/README.md

 ## Requirements

-This module is designed to be used within Electron on OSX.
+This module is designed to be used within Electron on macOS, it can be included in a cross platform Electron app and will be a no-op on Windows and Linux.

 ## Installation